MichaelAquilina/synapse-project/README.md

 * Run `make`
 * Run `make install`

-By default synapse is installed to `/usr` but you may specify a different location during `./autogen.sh` setup using the `--prefix` option.
+By default synapse is installed to `/usr` but you may specify a different location during `make install` using the `prefix` option.

 For example:

-`./autogen.sh --prefix ~/builds/synapse`
+`make install prefix=$HOME/builds/synapse`

 Creating a DEB
 --------------